 The limited warranties described in this Warranty are subject to the conditions, limitations, disclaimers and exclusions listed below and are effective for Carlisle floors and finish products purchased after January 1, 2012.
 These warranties apply only to our flooring and finish products, and do not cover any installation services.

-- Lifetime Structural Integrity Warranty: We warrant to you (the original purchaser) that, for the lifetime of the floor: (a) the Carlisle flooring products in their original manufactured condition will be free from defects in milling, dimension, assembly and grade; and (b) Carlisle engineered flooring products will not delaminate (i.e. a separation in layers).
+- Lifetime Structural Integrity Warranty: We warrant to you (the original purchaser) that, for the lifetime of the floor: (a) the Carlisle flooring products in their original manufactured condition will be free from concerns in milling, dimension, assembly and grade; and (b) Carlisle engineered flooring products will not delaminate (i.e. a separation in layers).
 Please inspect your flooring upon receipt of shipment.
-As noted below, this warranty will not cover any flooring containing visible defects after it is installed.
+As noted below, this warranty will not cover any flooring containing visible concerns after it is installed.

 - Refinishing Warranty: We warrant to you (the original purchaser) that the Carlisle flooring products may be professionally sanded and refinished at least 3 times (unless otherwise specified for a particular product) without impairing the general appearance or durability of the floor; but only if proper sanding and refinishing procedures are followed as specified by the National Wood Flooring Association (www.nwfa.org).